therightjon/solara-visual-mapper/README.md

 ## Known Limitations

-- **Dev Server CORS Restrictions**: Due to browser same-origin policies, the extension cannot access iframe content from external dev servers (e.g., `http://localhost:3000`).
-This means:
+- **Dev Server Requires Client Script for Interactivity**: Due to browser same-origin policies, the extension cannot directly access iframe content from external dev servers (e.g., `http://localhost:3000`).
+To enable full bidirectional features in dev server mode:
-  - **Cursor-to-element highlighting will NOT work** in devServer mode
-  - **Click-to-code navigation will NOT work** in devServer mode
+  - **Add the Solara client script** to your React/Next.js app (see "Dev Server Interactive Mode" section above)
-  - Dev server mode is useful for visual-only preview
+  - Without the client script, dev server mode works as visual-only preview (no errors)
-  - **Recommendation**: Use **currentFile** mode during development or **staticHtml** mode for compiled output to get full bidirectional highlighting functionality
+  - The client script is completely optional and uses secure `postMessage` communication

 - **Multiline Attribute Position**: When the cursor is on a middle line of a multiline tag (on an attribute line, not the line with `<tagName`), highlighting may not work.
 Move your cursor to the opening tag line or attribute value for best results.